Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

-There are a number of styles of soft-start valves and ways to build a circuit with soft start inherent in the design.
+There are a number of styles of soft start dump valves and ways to build a circuit with soft start inherent in the design.

-One way to emulate a soft start valve is to install a 3 ported, 2 position manual valve upstream from the machine.
-This will allow the operator to shut off the compressed air supply to the machine completely, and should allow the air already in the machine to bleed back upstream and out the exhaust port on that valve.
+One way to emulate soft start pneumatic valves is to install a 3 ported, 2 position manual valve upstream from the machine.
+This will allow the operator to shut off the compressed air supply to the machine completely and should allow the air already in the machine to bleed back upstream and out the exhaust port on that valve.

 When it comes time to re-start this machine, the operator manually opens this 3/2 valve a small amount and allows air to bleed back into the equipment slowly, until all actuators have shifted and the air circuits are full.
 At this point, the operator opens the valve all the way, and the system is ready to go.

 Popular brands to look out for include:

 Automatic Soft Start Valves

 Automatic soft-start valves are available in a variety of configurations and styles.
 They can be electrically solenoid-operated like the one in the photo earlier on this page, they can be pneumatically operated or involve a combination of the above.